How to Fix Bluetooth Headset Not Working in Microsoft Teams?

 Opening MS Teams Settings

-3. Click on Permissions and enable the Media (Camera, microphone, speakers) Permissions.
-This will allow MS Teams application to get access to the camera, microphone and speaker devices connected to your PC.
+3. Go to Permissions and turn on Media (Camera, microphone, speakers) Permissions.
+This lets Teams access the headset’s microphone and speakers.

 Turning Media Permissions On in MS Teams

-4. Pair your Bluetooth headset with your PC.
+4. Pair your Bluetooth headset with your PC again.

-5. Your Bluetooth headset is now ready for working with MS Teams.
+5. Your Bluetooth headset should now work with Teams.

 6. Open Microsoft Teams and make a test call.
-This should fix your problem.
-But if the problem persists then jump to the final solution.
+If it still doesn’t work, go to the next solution.

 Solution 3: Allow Microphone Access for Windows Applications